qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

     0.15    0.3     1.6
     0.1     0.4     1.7

+You can supply any number of dependent parameter columns, but of course only two independent parameters.

 To automatically name the columns, you can use a header.
 Start the first line with '#' and list the parameters: